eshwen/ds-python-boilerplate/docs/getting-started/poetry.md

 poetry env use 3.10  # (1)
 ```

-1. This project also supports 3.11 and 3.12 if you want to use those instead.
+1. This project also supports 3.11 - 3.13 if you want to use those instead.

 In future sessions (on the CLI), you can enter the environment by navigating to the project's root directory and running